Archan6el/archan6el.github.io/_writeups/2025/TAMUctf-2025/Backdoored.md

 There's some sort of conditional check here that sets `checker` to true:
 ![image](https://github.com/user-attachments/assets/21aecc81-49f9-4408-895f-ad532f2b954e)

 Analyzing the rest of the function, it seems that what this check is doing is checking to see if the inputted text to the function is 8 bytes long.
-If it is, it base64 encodes the inputted text, and XOR's the two together.
+If it is, it base64 encodes the inputted text, and XOR's the input and the first 8 bytes of its base64 encoded version together.
 If it equals `0x51e02052f115e3b`, `checker` is set to true.

 We can write a pretty simple Python script to actually brute force byte by byte what this inputted text needs to be: